passoz/nspot/README.md

 Nspot
 =====

-A simple solution CGI based using netfilter for gateway administration for small service providers.
+A simple CGI based solution using netfilter for gateway administration and small service providers.